 This means the term length of your last fixed-rate deal will dictate whether you are better or worse off when you come to remortgage your property.

-Landlords coming off a two-year fixed-rate mortgage may actually find their mortgage costs fall.
+Landlords coming off a two-year fixed-rate mortgage will likely find their mortgage costs fall.
 However, those coming off a five-year fixed-rate mortgage will see their costs rise significantly.

 The graph below shows what's happened to fixed BTL mortgage rates over the past year.